datacarpentry/OpenRefine-ecology-lesson/episodes/02-filter-exclude-sort.md

 If this is your first time sorting this table, then the drop-down menu for the selected column shows `Sort...`.
 Select what you would like to sort by (such as `numbers`).
 Additional options will then appear for you to fine-tune your sorting.

+If you try to re-sort a column that you have already used, the drop-down menu changes slightly, to > `Sort` without the `...`, to remind you that you have already used this column.
+It will give you additional options:

+* > `Sort` > `Sort...` - This option enables you to modify your original sort.
+* > `Sort` > `Reverse` - This option allows you to reverse the order of the sort.
+* > `Sort` > `Remove sort` - This option allows you to undo your sort.

+> ## Exercise
+> Sort the data by `plot`.
+What year(s) were observations recorded for plot 1 in this filtered dataset.
+> > ## Solution
+> > In the `plot` column, select `Sort...` > `numbers` and select `smallest first`.
+The years represented are 1990 and 1995.
+> {: .solution}
+{: .challenge}

+### Sorting by multiple columns.

+You can sort by multiple columns by performing sort on additional columns.
+The sort will depend on the order in which you select columns to sort.
+To restart the sorting process with a particular column, check the `sort by this column alone` box in the `Sort` pop-up menu.

 > ## Challenge
 >
 > You might like to look for trends in your data by month of collection across years.